 In addition to program housing, you may enrich your studies by spending a semester or more in Israel, Europe, England, or another American institution, taking a variety of Jewish studies courses through our study-away program.
+Many of our students engage in intensive language study of Hebrew, Yiddish, Ladino, and Judeo-Arabic languages through a variety of these study-away programs.

 The Jewish Studies Program regularly hosts outstanding individuals in contemporary Jewish scholarship, politics, and literature through such annual programs as the David Hyman B’nai B’rith Lecture in Judaism and the Lubicki-Rosen lectures on the Holocaust and the Haskell Lecture Series, which is sponsored by Oberlin’s Department of Religion.